BBC – A New TV Streaming Box?

 Make a Clean Break

-In order to keep your information secure, it is good practice to delete all your old emails.
+To keep your information secure, it is good practice to delete all your old emails.
 Then create a new password to ensure that the old account stays secure until it’s finally closed down.
 It’s best to set up your new email account with your new provider using a new password too.

 Set up an auto-responder